 The public is invited to visit this unique location in historic Bonsal, North Carolina, located off of U.S. Highway 1, just 30 minutes southwest of downtown Raleigh.

-Trains generally operate one Sunday each month beginning in April through the end of the year.
+Trains generally operate the second Saturday and fourth Friday of each month beginning in April through November.
 There are also special Halloween and Santa trains for the holidays.
-The first train departs the depot at 11 a.m. and the last at 4 p.m.
 You can choose to ride in passenger cars pulled by either a diesel locomotive or a steam engine.
 See the schedule for the next Ride Day and buy tickets here.

-The train travels through scenic woods and over a trestle for an enjoyable one-hour, eight mile round trip ride.
+The train travels through scenic woods and over a trestle for an enjoyable one-hour, round trip ride.